Abiaina/Hub-Corner-Pharmacy-Grocery/DEPLOYMENT.md

 - Verify Next.js configuration in `next.config.mjs`

 ### Deployment Issues

+**Common Fixes:**

+1. **Git Error (Exit Code 128):**
+   - Make sure GitHub Pages is enabled: Settings → Pages → Source: "GitHub Actions"
+   - Check that the `github-pages` environment exists: Settings → Environments
+   - Verify repository permissions allow GitHub Actions to write to Pages

+2. **Build Failures:**
-- Check GitHub Actions logs in the "Actions" tab
+   - Check the "Actions" tab for detailed error logs
-- Ensure GitHub Pages is enabled in repository settings
+   - Ensure all dependencies are in `package.json`
-- Verify the workflow file is in `.github/workflows/deploy.yml`
+   - Verify Next.js configuration in `next.config.mjs`

+3. **Permission Issues:**
+   - Go to Settings → Actions → General
+   - Under "Workflow permissions", select "Read and write permissions"
+   - Check "Allow GitHub Actions to create and approve pull requests"

+4. **Environment Setup:**
+   - The `github-pages` environment will be created automatically
+   - If it doesn't appear, try pushing a new commit to trigger the workflow

 ### Data Loading Issues
 - Ensure JSON data files are in `/public/data/` directory